zucchini/zucchini/docs/usage.rst

     zucc list

-From the output of this, we find that our assignment is called ``junit\stacks-queues``.
+From the output of this, we find that our assignment is called ``junit/stacks-queues``.
 We use ``zucc init`` to make zucchini pull the assignment configuration into a new directory which will have the assignment's name.
 We use our farm’s name as well as the assignment’s name on the farm.
 Note that detailed information about this assignment,